savetheclocktower/fuzzy-native/README.md

   // 0 denotes "no match" and will never be returned.
   score: number,

   // Matching character index in `value` for each character in `query`.
+This
-  // This can be costly, so this is only returned if `recordMatchIndexes` was set in `options`. matchIndexes?: Array<number>,
+  // can be costly, so this is only returned if `recordMatchIndexes` was set in
+  // `options`.
+  matchIndexes?: Array<number>,
 }